 The compass icon on the right side of the screen toggles how the map orients itself during navigation.
 There are two orientation options: North Up and Course Up.
-Pressing the Compass icon will also re-center your vehicle if not already centered
+Pressing this button will also re-center your vehicle if not already centered.